FHWA/HPMS/README_2024_HPMS_Ramps.md

 The SQL in the script explicitly casts many fields to integer, decimal, or varchar types (see script for exact casts).
 Expect numeric columns (integers/doubles) and textual fields.
 If strict typing is required, inspect a sample of attributes in R or a GIS tool.

 # Usage
-Mapping and analyzing roadway inventory, attributes, conditions, and usage, of the Fed-Aid system.
-The sample data are included and can be expanded and analyzed where full-extent data are not available.
-It is recommended that the user consult the HPMS Field Manual on how to do this, or reach out to the FHWA, Office of Highway Policy Information for assistance.
-It is generally, not advised to compare states, especially using the sampled data items since the collection and reporting of these data can vary from state to state.
+Mapping and analyzing roadway inventory, attributes, and usage, of the Ramp sections in HPMS.

 # Known limitations & caveats
 - M values: M values are not calculated in the GeoJSON export.